 These four steps can dramatically improve your chances of landing the job.

-Before you leave a job interview, make sure you understand the company’s timeline and protocol,” Jody says.
+Before you leave a job interview, make sure you understand the company’s timeline and protocol for hiring.
 If the hiring manager provides you with any instructions, follow them carefully.
 If they ask you to provide a list of three references via email, send three references via email — not by phone.
 While you may have really hit it off with your potential new boss, keep your boundaries professional.
-Hold off on friending them on Facebook or even connecting with them on LinkedIn until you establish a working relationship.
+Hold off on connecting with them on LinkedIn or even friending them on Facebook until you establish a working relationship.

 Lastly, recognize that there’s a very fine line between showing enthusiasm for the opportunity and being a nuisance; use common sense to navigate it.
 In some cases, it might be appropriate to follow up with a phone call a week or two after the interview to check the status of the position.
 When placing a phone call to a potential employer, leave a clear, succinct message if the interviewer doesn’t answer — and then leave the ball in their court.

 If you leave the interview convinced that you and this job are a perfect match, that’s great!
 But it’s dangerous to assume that the hiring manager felt the same way.
 Even if they did, many factors can get in the way of an offer — including budget cuts that put the position on the back burner, candidates whose qualifications are a better match for the job than yours or the CEO’s decision to promote from within the company.
 Give yourself time to digest the interview, and then continue your job search — the very next day.
 The offer may come in a few days, a couple of weeks or longer; in the meantime, you owe it to yourself to continue to explore other opportunities.

-“I’ve seen many clients who make the mistake of sitting back and doing nothing while waiting to hear back from an interviewer,” Jody says.
-“When that call never comes, they’re devastated.
-Some even become depressed, making it harder to resume their job search.”
+I’ve seen many clients who make the mistake of sitting back and doing nothing while waiting to hear back from an interviewer.
+When that call never comes, they’re devastated.
+Some even become depressed, making it harder to resume their job search.
 The job search journey doesn’t end after the interview; it continues up until the minute you accept an offer.
-“Let it go,” Jody says.
-“Move on.
-The worst thing can happen is that you have two offers to consider.”
+Let it go.
+Move on.
+The worst thing that could happen is that you have two offers to consider at once.